h0ssimo/beta/content/pages/success/index.md

 title: Success
 ---

+Thank you. <br />
-Thank you.
-I will answer to the message as soon as possible.
+I will answer to your message as soon as possible.